Azure/azure-sdk-tools/tools/mock-service-host/README.md

 ## Consume a local swagger repo

-Instead of download swagger repo from git remotely, you can configure the mock server to load your local swagger files:
+Instead of download swagger repo from git remotely, you can configure the Mock Service Host to load your local swagger files:

 ```
 specRetrievalMethod=filesystem